 Unless you have been under a rock this past week, I am betting that you have heard something about Michael Brown and Ferguson, Missouri.
 But most of the mainstream media has been talking about it in the same way, maybe a bit like those two disciples on their way to Emmaus hashing it out over and over again.
 Instead of following this tired narrative, I would like to invite the stranger to speak to us today, for us to pay attention to the unfamiliar people just like Paul commended the Roman church to listen to the women listed at the end of his letter in chapter 16.
 These are voices that we dare not ignore if we are in pursuit of the grace and reconciliation that Jesus offers.

 I have printed a selection of the “strangers” whom you might not normally find at your table and their perspectives over the events which have occurred in Ferguson this past week.
 Their voices are often dismissed, marginalized, or unheard.
-But they are important to pay attention to because they are our fellow brothers and sisters.
+But they are important to pay attention to because they are our fellow siblings.
 They speak of a reality that many of us can choose to ignore simply by the happenstance of our skin pigment.
 This is not about agreeing with everything that is said, it is about recognizing those who are considered strangers by the majority and letting them lead this conversation.
 Now is the time for us to listen to the voices of the stranger, the ones who have walked this road and know it in a far different way that we must try and understand.

 I expect that what you hear from these strangers may make you uncomfortable, that you will disagree with parts, maybe you will even be angry.
 That is okay—the work of reconciliation and justice inevitably includes some holy friction.
 And holy friction is not without purpose—it is honest engagement, rubbing up against each other’s differences in a way to create a spark which brings light.
 What has happened in Ferguson and in places all over our nation demands a response by us if we want to take seriously the gospel.
 So let us open ourselves up to listen to the voices of the stranger.